cedadev/cis/README.md

 Installation
 ------------

-A pre-packaged version of CIS is available for installation using conda for 64-bit Linux, Mac OSX and Windows.
+A pre-packaged version of CIS is available for installation using conda for Linux, Mac OSX and Windows.

 Once conda is installed, you can easily install CIS with the following command:

-    conda install -c cistools -c scitools cis
+    conda install -c conda-forge cis

 If you don’t already have conda, you must first download and install it.
 Anaconda is a free conda package that includes Python and many common scientific and data analysis libraries, and is available here: http://continuum.io/downloads.